You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Timing is Everything: How Long to Wait Between Taking Acyclovir and Antibiotics

-* Acyclovir: Acyclovir is an antiviral medication used to treat and manage herpes simplex virus (HSV) infections, including cold sores, genital herpes, and shingles.
-It works by inhibiting the replication of the virus, reducing the severity and duration of symptoms.
+Acyclovir is a medication used to treat viral infections such as herpes simplex, chickenpox, and shingles.
+It works by inhibiting the replication of viral DNA, thereby reducing the severity and duration of the infection.

-* Antibiotics: Antibiotics are a class of medications used to treat bacterial infections, such as pneumonia, urinary tract infections, and skin infections.
-They work by killing or inhibiting the growth of bacteria, thereby reducing the severity of symptoms and preventing complications.
+Antibiotics, on the other hand, are designed to combat bacterial infections.
+They work by either killing or inhibiting the growth of bacteria, thereby reducing the severity of the infection.

 Why Timing Matters